ghodulik95/chromebook-nautilus-desktop/README.md

     your-username ALL=(ALL) NOPASSWD: /home/your-username/bin/tablet-mode-handler.sh
     your-username ALL=(ALL) NOPASSWD: /usr/bin/brightnessctl

 ### 6.10.
-(Optional, but Recommended if you'll be making video calls) Add Keyboard Shortcut for Bluetooth Headset Toggle
+(Optional, but Recommended if you'll be making video calls) Add Keyboard Shortcut for Bluetooth Headset Toggle and Screen flipping

     xfconf-query \
       -c xfce4-keyboard-shortcuts \